Three Management Issues that Cause Training to Fail

 2. Skills training is given to employees when the real problem is organizational policies, procedures or systems.

-Training programs to build employee skills are often scheduled when the real culprit is the organizational policies, procedures or systems that are supposed to support the employees’ performance.
+Managers often schedule training programs to build employee skills when the real culprit is the organizational policies, procedures or systems that are supposed to support the employees’ performance.
 This is a case of the obvious problem not being the real problem.
 It is very easy to blame employees for unsatisfactory performance.

 This is much easier than asking the hard questions about what gets in the way of their performance.
 If the employees already have the appropriate skills but are unable to properly perform them, then something beyond their control is causing the problem: